QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-01-17-external-dns-with-pi-hole.md

 ## Conclusion

-My cluster is now equiped to automatically make sure dns names that I use on my istio gateways get mapped to the istio ingress service.
-This can be further used if I create new services that I don't want Istio for.
+My cluster is now equipped to automatically make sure dns names that I use on my istio gateways get mapped to the istio ingress service.
+This can be further used if I create new services that I don't want Istio for, or if I need another ingress gateway entirely.